PHR Stage 1 guidance notes

 In your response, please refer to the criteria set out below:

-- Health need: Please identify the anticipated benefits in terms of improving the health of the population and reducing inequalities in health.
+- Health/care need: How will the public/patients see this as a need and as a potential improvement to their health and/or lives?
+Please identify the anticipated benefits in terms of improving the health of the population and reducing inequalities in health.
 This may cover the potential to promote or protect health, or to prevent ill health, reducing avoidable mortality or morbidity, or improving quality of life.
 Benefits may also arise from improving the acceptability, effectiveness, and cost effectiveness of interventions, with better targeting and equity of access to services.

 - Sustained interest and intent: Please provide evidence that the issue or area is one in which there will be sustained interest in the future, such that the results of research once commissioned and undertaken will remain relevant and important to public health in the future.